 Butter: a dairy product rich in flavor

-Butter is a dairy product churned from the cream of milk.
-It is valued for its smoothness, authentic flavor, and ability to improve textures, especially in baking.
-It is rich in vitamins A, D, E, and K, and also provides a significant amount of cholesterol and saturated fats, including palmitic acid.
-Butter also contains lactose, which can be problematic for people with lactose intolerance.
+Butter is a dairy product churned from milk cream.
+It is prized for its smoothness, authentic flavor, and ability to improve textures, particularly in baking.
+It is rich in vitamins A, D, E, and K, and also provides a significant amount of cholesterol and saturated fat, including palmitic acid.
+Butter also contains lactose, which can be problematic for those with lactose intolerance.

 Olive oil: a pillar of the Mediterranean diet

-From the heart of Mediterranean gastronomy , olive oil is extracted from olive trees when they are ripe during the harvest.
+Coming from the heart of Mediterranean gastronomy , olive oil is extracted from olive trees at maturity during harvest.
 Appreciated for its refined flavor and fresh, fruity aromas, it is recognized worldwide.
-Rich in antioxidants , vitamins E and K , as well as monounsaturated fatty acids including oleic acid, it is a real ally for a healthy diet .
-It also contains omega-3 and omega-6 , which are beneficial for cardiovascular health.
-Unlike butter , olive oil is lactose-free, making it ideal for people with an intolerance to this sugar.
+Rich in antioxidants , vitamins E and K , as well as monounsaturated fatty acids including oleic acid, it is a true ally for a healthy diet .
+It also contains omega-3 and omega-6 , beneficial for cardiovascular health.
+Unlike butter , olive oil is lactose-free, which makes it ideal for people intolerant to this sugar.

 Nutritional composition

-When it comes to health and nutrition, it is essential to understand the composition of the foods we eat.
-Butter and olive oil are two sources of fats commonly used in cooking.
-Their nutritional composition differs, which can influence our choice according to our dietary needs and preferences.
+When it comes to health and nutrition, it's essential to understand the composition of the foods we eat.
+Butter and olive oil are two sources of fat commonly used in cooking.
+Their nutritional composition differs, which can influence our choices based on our dietary needs and preferences.

 Nutritional composition of butter